- Our History

 In many ways what we do is a way of keeping my Dad’s memory alive and continue the traditions and commitments he started.
 Now it is up to us to redefine that commitment for our time and the future.

 1976 was the year I graduated from Wayne State University School of Mortuary Science and became a licensed funeral director the same year.
 Currently I am the manager of the Harold W. Vick Funeral Home.
 I am a member of the Academy of Professional Funeral Service Practice and hold certification as a Certified Funeral Service Practitioner.
 I am also a member of the Michigan and National Funeral Directors Association.
-Community minded, I currently serve on the Baker College Board of Regents, and am a member of the Mount Clemens Rotary Club.
+Community minded, I am a member of the Mount Clemens Rotary Club.

 My husband James and I have been married 38 years.
 On a personal level, Jim and I are passionate about Leader Dogs for the Blind in Rochester, Michigan as puppy raisers, foster parents and in the Re-Home program.